mockito/mockito-scala/README.md

 We are working with the mockito-core developers to add the necessary features in it so we can get rid of this hack as soon as we can, stay tuned!

+## Notes for Scala 2.11

+Please note that in Scala 2.11 the following features are not supported

+* Default arguments on methods defined in traits
+* Any kind of Matchers for methods with by-name parameters

 ## Authors

 * **Bruno Bonanno** - *Initial work* - [bbonanno](https://github.com/bbonanno)